d0tTino/GeneCoder/README.md

 [codec](docs/plugins.md#codec-plugin-walkthrough),
 [FEC](docs/plugins.md#fec-plugin-walkthrough) and
 [simulator](docs/plugins.md#simulator-plugin-walkthrough) examples in
-[docs/plugins.md](docs/plugins.md) for details on writing and registering new codecs, FEC back-ends or simulators.
+[docs/plugins.md](docs/plugins.md) for interface expectations and details on writing and registering new codecs, FEC back-ends or simulators.
+Minimal templates live in `plugins-examples/encoder_template` and `plugins-examples/channel_template`.
 Plugins are automatically loaded when using the CLI or GUI.
 When using GeneCoder as a library call ``genecoder.plugins.load_plugins()`` first to populate the registries.
 GeneCoder follows an offline-first design: without a registry URL only plugins